-● Contact information, including phone number and email address, as well as links to professional profiles such as LinkedIn
+- Resume contact information, including phone number and email address, as well as links to professional profiles such as LinkedIn.

-● A summary statement, showcasing your background and top qualifications
+- A summary statement, containing 2-3 sentences showcasing your background and top qualifications.

-● Education section, only including high school if you have no college experience
+- Education section, including your school, major, graduation date and honors.
+Only include your high school diploma if you have no college experience.

 Unless you’re applying for a job that requires more experience, you should limit your resume to a single page.
 Hiring managers will typically look at your resume for less than 10 seconds before deciding if you’re a good fit or not, so you need to make your document easy to scan.